prince-thind/html-css-basics/README.md

-# html-css-basics
+# A-Product-Landing-Page
-a repository containing a collection of basic html and css pages
+A simple Product Promotion like page for a dummy product(in this case a watch)